 In 1980, Kathleen Joy O’Brien, the calligrapher and teacher who had inspired many calligraphers in the Puget Sound Area, died of cancer.
 Kathleen had been secretary to the president of Edmonds Community College.
-Through this close association, ECC became a hub for calligraphy classes, workshops and, in 1981, the site for Letters of Joy, still held there annually.
+Through this close association, ECC became a hub for calligraphy classes and workshops and, in 1981, the initial site for Letters of Joy.

 The newly formed Write On Calligraphers wanted to honor Kathleen’s memory, by passing on her love of calligraphy and related art forms, with a mini-conference.
 The first Letters of Joy, was held in February of 1981.